AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/overview.md

 ### Consent data collection

-[!DNL Real-time CDP] primarily collects customer consent data through the following process:
+[!DNL Real-time CDP] allows you to collect customer consent data through the following process:

 1. A customer provides their consent preferences for data collection through a dialog on your website.
 1. Your CMP detects the consent preference change, and generates IAB consent data accordingly.